Merlin's Whisper: Enabling Efficient Reasoning in Large Language Models via Black-box Persuasive Prompting: Ethics Statement

 \section{Ethics Statement}

 As stated in Section~\ref{sec:formulation}, our work focuses on promoting concise and efficient reasoning in reasoning models, with a clear commitment to ensuring safe and ethical usage.
-While our method involves techniques that may bear surface resemblance to adversarial prompting, particularly in their potential to influence model behavior, it fundamentally diverges from conventional jailbreak-style adversarial attacks.
-Rather than eliciting harmful or undesired outputs, our approach is designed to enhance reasoning efficiency through principled black-box prompting.
-We fully support the development of adaptive safety mechanisms and advocate for transparent adversarial research to promote the secure and responsible evolution of LLM technologies.
+While our method involves techniques that may bear surface resemblance to adversarial prompting~\cite{Zeng2024:persuasive, shen2024anything}, particularly in their potential to influence model behavior, it fundamentally diverges from conventional jailbreak-style adversarial attacks.
+Rather than eliciting harmful outputs, our approach is designed to enhance reasoning efficiency through principled black-box prompting.
+We advocate for transparent research to promote the responsible evolution of LLM technologies.

 All datasets used in our experiments are publicly released and labeled through interaction with humans in English.
 In this process, user privacy is protected, and no personal information is contained in the dataset.
 The scientific artifacts that we used are available for research with permissive licenses.
 And the use of these artifacts in this paper is consistent with their intended use.
 Therefore, we believe that our research work meets the ethics of ACL.